rohanvenkatesha/Cover_Letter_Generator/README.md

 1. Replace placeholders like `your-username`, `your.email@example.com`, and `Your Name` with your actual details.
 2. Add a `LICENSE` file if you want to specify a license for your project.
 3. Customize the content to better suit your project.

-This `README.md` file will help users understand your project and get started quickly.
-Let me know if you need further assistance!